AztecProtocol/aztec-packages/docs/docs/guides/smart_contracts/writing_contracts/initializers.md

 #include_code constructor /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust

 Here, the initializer is calling a public function.
 It can also call a private function.
 Learn more about calling functions from functions [here](./call_functions.md).

+To see an initializer in action, check out the [Counter Contract Tutorial](../../../tutorials/contract_tutorials/counter_contract.md).